 For more information regarding the HCPC, please visit their website here.

+IPEM offer their Part II Training Scheme to support trainees in their professional development with the aim to reach the protected title of Clinical Scientist through Route 2.
 Route 2 remains open for those who have not followed a formal training programme but who, through a combination of postgraduate learning and work, have built up a portfolio of experience that enables them to demonstrate all competencies as defined by the ACS.
 It is unlikely that this can be achieved in less than 4 years of postgraduate experience but there will be wide variation in individual circumstances.
 It is essential that an applicant's experience includes sufficient clinical exposure in a working environment.
-This route requires possession of a first or second class Honours degree in a science subject appropriate to a clinical science modality awarded by a Higher Educational Institution in the United Kingdom or other, equivalent, approved qualification.
 The total experience is demonstrated by interview and assessment of a portfolio of evidence of training and experience to confirm attainment of the approved competences.
+For each Part II trainee IPEM appoints an External (Training) Advisor (EA) who is individually selected based on their expertise in the trainee's field of specialization and works in another department than the trainee.
+The EA approves the training plan when satisfactory or suggests improvements where necessary.
 A successful interview and assessment results in the award of the ACS Certificate of Attainment which the candidate can then present to the HCPC in order to gain registration.
+IPEM’s Part II Training Scheme leads trainees to the protected title of 'Clinical Scientist' by preparing the them for registration with the Health and Care Professions Council.
+It is offered to associate members as one of our member benefits, alongside discounted IPEM conference fees.

-IPEM is committed to supporting Route 1 and Route 2 trainees to ACS assessment by offering the Part II Training Scheme.
+IPEM is committed to supporting Route 2 trainees to ACS assessment by offering the Part II Training Scheme.
+You can download our flyer here.

 If you are working in a relevant post and would like to apply to join the Part II Training Scheme to achieve ACS assessment please complete the application form here.
 We will find an External Advisor to help mentor you through your training.
 You can decide how much of their help you would like.